adaliebc/startup/notes.md

 pm2 logs simon	Display process logs pm2 env 0	Display environment variables for process.
 Use pm2 ls to get the process ID

+### Endpoint Testing
+Use JSON to write tests.
+Using test driven development (TDD) for testing service endpoints is a common industry practice.
+Testing services is usually easier than writing UI tests because it does not require a browser.
+However, it does still take effort to learn how to write tests that are effective and efficient.
+Making this a standard part of your development process will give you a significant advantage as you progress in your professional career.

+As demonstrated by the following State of JS survey, there are lots of good testing packages that work well with Express driven services.
+We are going to look at the current champion Jest.